ktsilva/202303_test_better_energy/README.md

 3. Upload csv file into GitHub working space.
 Status_ DONE

 4. Create pandas notebook.
-Status_ TODO
+Status_ DONE

 5. Save data in array (or other best solution).
-Status_ TODO
+Status_ DONE

 6. Understand the data.
-Status_ TODO
+Status_ DONE
   6.a.
 PLOT plantX: data vs irradiance >> season pattern?

 7. Create a short report.
 Decide on how to present the results.
-Status_ TODO
+Status_ DONE

 *****************************************************************************